How to Harvest Chaga

 - The Chaga will eventually kill the tree, but a healthy tree that has only one infection will live for many more years with proper care.
 If the tree has multiple infections, then it will most likely die within four to five years.

-- After you've harvested some Chaga, remember to check out our Chaga Preparation Guide along with our Chaga Recipes Post by clicking these links.
+- After you've harvested some Chaga, remember to check out our Chaga Preparation Guide.

 If you've enjoyed reading this post, please share it using the social share buttons and leave a comment below.
 Thanks!